Mashreq expands corporate banking footprint to Oman with tailored financial solutions

 AlSalt Mohammed Al Kharusi, Mashreq’s Country Head for Oman, remarked, “With over five decades of global innovation, Mashreq’s expansion into Oman reinforces our dedication to being a strategic partner in the nation’s economic development.
 Our focus is on fostering a resilient generation of entrepreneurial talent and supporting the growth of a dynamic, knowledge-driven economy.
 We are fully committed to supporting Oman’s national priorities, advancing growth, and contributing to a sustainable, prosperous future for generations to come.”

-Mashreq’s entry into Oman will bring a comprehensive suite of banking services, including investment banking, treasury, capital markets, global transaction banking, and sustainable finance.
+Mashreq’s entry into Oman will bring a comprehensive suite of banking services, including treasury, global transaction banking, and sustainable finance.
 Through its innovative approach and robust operational structure, the bank aims to unlock value in critical sectors like tourism, logistics, manufacturing, and renewable energy, in line with Oman’s economic objectives.

 Mashreq is almost a half-century old, yet proudly thinks like a challenger, startup, and innovator.
 Mashreq pioneered key innovations and developments in banking, starting with entry-level digital-first customers all the way to powering some of the region’s most prominent corporations and wealth accounts.